 Brain injuries take place often enough in St. Petersburg that, despite our proximity to Tampa Bay, at least one local healthcare provider has its own dedicated brain injury unit.
 With the cost of treatment and rehabilitation from a brain injury ranging into the millions of dollars, survivors and their families could face financial ruin.

-If you or a loved one suffered a TBI caused by someone else’s dangerous decisions or actions, however, you may have the right to receive substantial compensation for your injuries and losses.
-The Dolman Law Group and Sibley Dolman’s St. Petersburg brain injury lawyers represent brain injury victims and their families in legal actions seeking that compensation.
+If you or a loved one suffered a TBI caused by someone else's dangerous decisions or actions, however, you may have the right to receive substantial compensation for your injuries and losses.
+The Dolman Law Group's St. Petersburg brain injury lawyers represent brain injury victims and their families in legal actions seeking that compensation.
 Contact us today for a free case evaluation.

-The Dolman Law Group Accident Injury Lawyers, PA, and Sibley Dolman Accident Injury Lawyers, LLP, are affiliated law firms with offices along Florida’s Atlantic and Gulf Coasts.
-Our St. Petersburg brain injury lawyers are both compassionate and experienced.
+The Dolman Law Group has offices, along Florida's Atlantic and Gulf Coasts.
+Our St. Petersburg injury lawyers are both compassionate and experienced.
 We know that TBIs can cause both physical and emotional trauma—which can worsen if medical bills are piling up and the victim is experiencing difficulties.
 We will fight to see that justice is done.

 Our dedication is shown by our results: